 St. Louis Cardinal and Milwaukee Brewers fans can feel a little safer at Wrigley Field now that there is inter league play.
 While Cub's fans still hate the Cardinals and Brewers it is the White Sox who now draw most of their wrath.

 Weather is often an issue.
 It can be and usually is cold early in the season, even in May.
 I went to 7 straight opening days that were below 40 degrees.
-Wrigley is less than a mile from the lake so in Spring it can go from sunny and 60 to cloudy and 45 in a matter of minutes.
+Wrigley is less than a mile from Lake Michigan so in Spring it can go from sunny and 60 to cloudy and 45 in a matter of minutes.
 If you are in the bleachers bring sunscreen because you will be in the sun for the whole game.

 Transportation: Getting to and from Wrigley Field can be a difficult.
 Traffic can be a problem if you drive.
 Night games are especially bad because you have to fight the game traffic along with rush hour traffic.
 Parking is very expensive.
 Places near Wrigley Field can be up to $40, with easy out costing more.
 If you are willing to walk you can find $20 parking.
 Cars are often boxed in so if you want to leave early you may have to wait for someone else to show up.
 If you take more than an hour after the game to get your car they will have it towed.